pracovnik/Octoprint_support_scripts/README.md

 Scripts that I use with Octoprint

-My ESP has static IP so change it as you use.

-I have LED light, that shine/light on the printer enabled in arduino sketch.
-I have added a servo to the web control, but not using it.
-Is just in the sketch
+ESP sketch:
+Static IP
+LED light switchable by button
+Mover to control a servo